 Selecting a Construction Company

-In the last blog we discussed the design of your new backyard oasis.
-If you were lucky enough to be able to find a company that you were confident in to do the design and could also build the design, then you are in luck.
+In the last blog, we discussed the design of your new backyard oasis.
+If you were lucky enough to be able to find a company that you were confident in doing the design and could also build the design, then you are in luck.
 No need to go out and find a pool contractor, but if you were not, then the search is on for a pool contractor.
 As with your search for a company to design your pool, you will have to do your due diligence in this area too.
 The first place to search is to ask the company who did your design for recommendations.
-Design companies usually have worked closely with a few builders and can give you an idea as to how each interact with their customers, which ones will be faithful to your design and will adhere to the cost estimate developed by the design company.
+Design companies usually have worked closely with a few builders and can give you an idea as to how each interacts with their customers, which ones will be faithful to your design and will adhere to the cost estimate developed by the design company.
 Otherwise, you will follow the same process as you used to find the design company.
-This time, it should be easier because you have a full and complete detailed design with reasonably accurate cost estimates.
+This time, it should be easier because you have a complete detailed design with reasonably accurate cost estimates.

 With your detailed design in hand, your contractor with first go about laying out the pool area on the ground so that you can see what it will look like and how it fits within the area you have specified for the pool.
 Once you approve the physical layout, then the excavation with begin.